-Previously we have driven servo and DC motor using this simple Arduino motor shield.
-And we saw how it is easy to interface these motors and write a code.
-This time we get to real business – stepper motor control.
-Actually this is what usually motor shields are used for.
-Stepper motors are more complex devices that require some knowledge.
+Previously we have driven servo and DC motor using an Arduino motor shield.
+It is easy to interface with these motors and write the code.
+This time we get to the stepper motor control and discover the full potential of the motor shield.
+Stepper motors are more complex devices than servos or DC and require some knowledge before running them.
 You cannot expect to plug some voltage and see it spinning.
-Their purpose is stepping, that gives precise control of how much motor is spinning.
-You can find stepper motor in any printer which feeds paper incrementally – and this is where you can get one.
-Disk drives is another great source to scavenge.
-We won’t get in to stepper motor working theory just take a peak on types and working principles before try to run one.
+Their primary purpose is precise stepping that gives control of how much the motor is turning.
+You can find a stepper motor in any printer which feeds paper incrementally – and this is where you can get one.
+Disk drives are another great source to scavenge.
+We will not get into stepper motor working theory.
+Do your research before trying to run one.

-This is a continue of previous post where we have tried to run a servo using arduino motor shield.
-This was simple task to do with Arduino Servo library.
-Today we are going to push things a bit forward and drive DC motor using same motor shield.
-This motor shield is capable of running small DC motors that require less than 0.6A of current and operating voltage us less than 25V.
-In my drawer I found small 12V motor which will fit for this demo.
-Before we begin programming, we need to connect motor to the Board.
-We are going to use M1 connector.: Since motor requires 12V power supply we are going to use external power supply.
-It can be connected to External power screw terminal.
-Be sure to remove jumper as well.
+This is a continuation of the previous post where we have tried to run a servo using an Arduino motor shield.
+This was a simple task to do with the Arduino Servo library.
+Today we will push things a bit forward and drive the DC motor using the same motor shield.
+This motor shield can run small DC motors that require less than 0.6A of current and operating voltage is less than 25V.
+In my drawer, I found a small 12V motor that will fit this demo.
+Before we begin programming, we need to connect the motor to the Board.
+We are going to use the M1 connector.: Since the motor requires a 12V power supply, we are going to use an external power supply.
+It can be connected to the External power screw terminal.
+Be sure to remove the jumper as well.

-Recently I’ve got Arduino motor shield.
-It is based on ladyada original mshield circuit.
-It uses two popular L293D quadruple half-H divers.
-It is cheap and reliable shield to drive various motors.
-These can be 2 hobby servo motors, 4 bidirectional DC motors or 2 (unipolar or bipolar) stepper motors.
-Load current is limited to L293D chips.
-Specification says that each channel can provide constant 0.6A and peak 1.2A.
-There is also a thermal shutdown to prevent circuit from damaging.
-Motors can be externally powered using voltage range from 4.5V to 36V.
-Each motor control channel is pulled down with resistor to disable any motor at power up.
-In this post we are going to try servo motor control There are couple connectors on motor shield where you can connect two servo motors using standard 3 wire connector (GND, VCC and PWM).
+Recently I’ve got an Arduino motor shield.
+It is based on ladyada first mshield circuit.
+It uses two famous L293D quadruple half-H divers.
+It is a cheap and reliable shield to drive various motors.
+These can be two hobby servo motors, four bidirectional DC motors, or 2 (unipolar or bipolar) stepper motors.
+The load current is limited to L293D chips.
+The specification says that each channel can provide a constant 0.6A and peak 1.2A.
+There is also a thermal shutdown to prevent the circuit from damaging.
+Motors can be externally powered using a voltage range from 4.5V to 36V.
+Each motor control channel is pulled down with a resistor to disable any motor at power-up.
+In this post, we are going to try servo motor control.
+There are a couple of connectors on the motor shield where you can connect two servo motors using a standard 3 wire connector (GND, VCC, and PWM).